vincentbernat/network-lab/lab-ecmp-vxlan/README.md

    delivered.
  - Topology change seems to not be handled correctly by pimd.
 Once routing is stable, pimd may need to be restarted.

+Other PIM daemons are not functional either:

+ - Quagga pimd only supports PIM SSM which wouldn't work in our case since we have several sources for a multicast group.
+Moreover, it chokes at using loopback addresses.
+ - XORP doesn't support the use of loopback addresses.